Evergreen Conifers For Zone 5

 Plant Bushes Along Walkways, Patios or Porches

-Strong, healthy bushes are beautiful when they’re planted along walkways, patios or porches.
+Healthy, healthy bushes are beautiful when they’re planted along walkways, patios or porches.
 They help to soften these examples of hardscaping and make them more inviting.
-They can also make a good color and texture contrast for them.
-A walkway made out of slate paving stones looks much less forbidding when edged with a low growing Pinus mugo, chamelaucium or a candytuft.
+They can also create a right color and texture contrast for them.
+A walkway made out of slate paving stones look much less forbidding when edged with a low growing Pinus mugo, Chamelaucium or a candytuft.